GenesisEducationKyiv/software-engineering-school-5-0-Mishok7889/README.md

 - PostgreSQL for data storage
 - GORM as ORM
 - Multiple weather providers (WeatherAPI.com, OpenWeatherMap, AccuWeather) with automatic failover
+- Redis for distributed caching (with memory cache fallback)
+- Prometheus for metrics collection and monitoring
 - Gmail SMTP for email delivery
 - Docker and Docker Compose for containerization